Avoid Make Money Online Scams & The Modern Day Snake Oil Salesmen

 With all the different scams out there you must try using a few of the techniques above to check the legitimacy of the program in question.
 If you at least try using some of the 9 ideas to safeguard yourself above and as well as the 6 things to look out for, you will find that it will cut 99% of the scams out there.
 If you’re still on the fence whether or not some program is a scam or not just come back here and ask in the comments, if your unsure about something being a scam or not.

-What Options Do You Have With All The Making Money Online Scams Out There, Are There Any legitimate Programs Anymore?
+What Options Do You Have, Are There Any legitimate Programs Anymore?